 Baylin, together with its subsidiaries (collectively, the "Company" or the "Group"), is a diversified global wireless technology company.
-Baylin focuses on research, design, development, manufacturing and sales of passive and active radio frequency ("RF") and satellite communications products, and supporting services.
-The Company's products are marketed and sold under the brand names of Galtronics, Advantech Wireless and Alga Microwave.
+Baylin focuses on research, design, development, manufacture and sales of passive and active radio frequency ("RF") and satellite communications products, and supporting services.
+The Company's products are marketed and sold under the brand names Galtronics, Advantech Wireless, Alga Microwave and Mitec VSAT.
 Baylin's common shares and convertible debentures are publicly traded on the Toronto Stock Exchange (TSX: BYL and BYL.DB).